Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Alien Abductions/Part 1.md

 Category: [[Art]] [[Alien Comic]]
 ___
 A man wearing glasses and a trench coat, carrying a suitcase, walks through the city lights.
 People hurry about.
 The man walks onto the train.
 It is early morning, and many commuters stare at him.
-He takes the train through Eurasia,
+He takes the train through Eurasia.

 Narration: {Lucas suspected there were aliens in Eurasia.
-In the summer of Ninety-Two (Century unknown), in the remote northern town of Vyshkanov, the search began.}
+In the summer of Ninety-Two, in the remote northern town of Vyshkanov, the search began.}

-Title drop - "There are no Aliens in Eurasia" "Chapter 1 - Forest"
+Title drop - "There are no Aliens in Eurasia" "Chapter 1 - Alien Abductions"
 ___
 Day.
 Community center of Vyshkanov.
 A small crowd gathers.
 There is a long table, with "Alien Research Society of Eurasia" banner hung above.
 The representatives are at a table covered with odd gadgets, strange alien memorabilia, and a UFO-shaped coffee mug.
 They’re overly enthusiastic, almost comically so, as they interview the claimants.